CrimsonDemon567/Pyrium/README.md

 # Pyrium — Server-Side Meta-Loader & VM for Minecraft

-> **Pyrium is an experimental server-side meta-loader and virtual machine for Minecraft.**
+> Pyrium is a server-side meta-loader and virtual machine for Minecraft.
 > It launches a base server (Vanilla, Paper, Fabric, Forge, or custom builds) and extends it with a **sandboxed, opcode-based runtime** for Python-authored mods.
-> No client mods required.
+No client mods required.

 ---